Insomnia and sleep disorders

 Causes of insomnia

 - Artificial light.
 Excessive light at night, especially light in the blue and ultra violet spectrum in the hours before you go to bed.
-This kind of light disrupts the natural production of melatonin.
-Sources of this kind of light include bright, unadjusted TVs, phones, computers and reading lamps with a harsh, bright white globe.
-Fluorescent lights also produce sleep-inhibiting light.
+Blue light mimics daylight, making your body think it is daytime.
+Daylight disrupts the natural production of melatonin.
+Sources of this kind of light include LED lights, fluorescent lights, all kinds of hand-held screens, bright unadjusted TVs, smart phones, laptop and desktop computers, and reading lamps with a harsh, bright white globe.

 - Gut disorders.
 People who suffer from insomnia usually also have some kind of gut disorder, such as IBS, celiac disease, heartburn, bloating or indigestion.
 These gut disorders often start after a course of antibiotics.
 Gut bacteria help produce serotonin, which is converted to melatonin, and is necessary for a good night's sleep.